DanBloy/blog-ecr/async-execution/README.md

 - Metrics are published to CloudWatch under the `AsyncExecution` namespace
 - All executions are fully traced with AWS X-Ray when enabled
 - Logs include detailed information about the delay execution
-- **Remember to set the Lambda timeout in the console to accommodate your maximum expected delay**
+- **Remember to set the Lambda timeout in the console to accommodate your maximum expected delay (Max 60s)**

 ## Version History